Azfar731/ameeraz_management_system/routes.md

 Checks:
-/users => Can only be accessed by owner or admin /users/:id => The user must be admin or higher level than the user they are viewing.
+/users => Can only be accessed by owner or admin.
+Only sends users, lower than the current user level.
+/users/:id => The user must be admin or higher level than the user they are viewing.
 If the user is viewing their own id, than they will be allowed to see it.
 /users/:id/update => can update their own info or for the users below them.
 /users/create => owner is allowed to create accounts for manager or worker.